MCCTeam/MCCTeam.github.io/source/guide/installation.md

 > **ℹ️ NOTE: This section is going to get a bit technical, I'll try my best to make everything as simple as possible.
 If you are having trouble following along or if you encounter any issues, feel free to open up a discussion on our Github repository page.**

-> **ℹ️ NOTE: You're required to have some bare basic knowledge of Linux, if you do not know anything about it, watch [this video](https://youtu.be/cBokz0LTizk) to get familiar with basic commands.**
+> **ℹ️ NOTE: You're required to have some bare basic knowledge of Linux, if you do not know anything about it, watch [this video](https://www.youtube.com/watch?v=SkB-eRCzWIU) to get familiar with basic commands.**

+> **ℹ️ NOTE: Here we're installing everything on the root account for simplicity sake, if you want to make a user account, make sure you update the command which reference the `/root` directory with your home directory.**

 ### Installation